svgeesus/EuroMPE/Duophonic/Power.md

 Usual (bad) Eurorack power over ribbon cable with +12V, 0V, -12V and optional +5V, Gate and CV (latter two not used here).
 Module assumes each power rail is poorly regulated, with up to 0.5V droop likely.

+Given the 5V power draw, a beefier cable seems desirable.
+ModularAddict [sells those](https://www.modularaddict.com/parts/cables/premium-eurorack-power-cables) in 15cm, 30cm and 45cm lenghths, for 16 to 16 cables.

+> instead of using 28AWG IDC connectors, we've changed to a compatible connector that accepts crimped wire connections, and have bumped up to 22AWG.

+(16 10-pin and 3 16-pin modules in [existing case](https://modulargrid.net/e/modules_racks/data_sheet/61770) draw 50mA to 170mA and would benefit from beefier cables)

 ## Digital and Analog 0V

 **NO** Module uses two ribbon cables.
 0V on one is treated as digital ground, and +5V on that cable powers digital circuits.